stryker-mutator/stryker-js/docs/disable-mutants.md

 ![disable all](./images/disable-mutants-disable-all.png)

 This works, but is not exactly what we want.
-As you can see, all mutants on line 4 are not disabled.
+As you can see, all mutants on line 4 are now disabled.

 We can do better by specifying which mutator we want to ignore: